Field Entomology • Practical Skills • Real Natural History

 Good labelling is as important as good identification.

 Stop guessing at what you’ve found and start identifying with clarity and precision.
-Our 2027 programme delivers hands-on fieldcraft, specimen preparation, and laboratory techniques that turn observations into meaningful records.
+Our 2026 programmes deliver hands-on fieldcraft, specimen preparation, and laboratory techniques that turn observations into meaningful records.

 4. Introduction to Microscopy